-“Bob made everyone around him think bigger and bolder, moving us outside of what we found comfortable,” Kirk Lohmueller, UCLA associate professor of ecology and evolutionary biology and of human genetics.
+“Bob made everyone around him think bigger and bolder, moving us outside of what we found comfortable,” said Kirk Lohmueller, UCLA associate professor of ecology and evolutionary biology and of human genetics.
 “He made us believe in ourselves, our work, and our mission.”

-“Bob was a dear friend and a touchstone for all of us,” said Thomas Smith, a distinguished professor of ecology and evolutionary biology at UCLA.
+“Bob was a dear friend and a touchstone for all of us,” added Thomas Smith, a distinguished professor of ecology and evolutionary biology at UCLA.
 “His legacy will live on through his many students, postdocs, and colleagues.”

 In honor of Wayne’s contributions to conservation genetics, the American Genetic Association is establishing the Robert K. Wayne Conservation Scholarship and Research Fund to support graduate students whose research directly benefits a threatened species.